kuehne-trustable-de/ca3sCore/src/main/resources/help/helpAdmin_en.md

 - Name: Define a name identifying this information chunk.
 - Template: A preselected value.
 - Regular Expression: A regular expression that this attribute name must match.
-- Type: Select the type of content
+- Type: Select the type of content.
+Values of the type 'EMAIL_ADDRESS' will be used as targets for notification email delivery.
 - Attribute Required: Is this attribute required or just informative.
 - Attribute Comment: A hint for the user to provide the expected value.